rmurphey/mulberry/README.md

 [download chromedriver](http://code.google.com/p/chromium/downloads/list)
 if you do not already have it installed; make sure you install it somewhere in your $PATH.

-OSX users with [Homebrew](http://mxcl.github.com/homebrew/) installed can just `brew install homebrew`.
+OSX users with [Homebrew](http://mxcl.github.com/homebrew/) installed can just `brew install chromedriver`.